3 Enable and load

 (load-theme 'modus-vivendi) ; Dark theme

 Users of packaged variants of the themes must add a few more lines to ensure that everything works as intended.
-First, one has to require the main library before loading either theme:
+First, one has to require the main library before loading one of the themes:

 (require 'modus-themes)

-This is how a basic setup could look like:
+This is how a basic setup could look like (The require-theme for built-in Emacs themes):

 (setq modus-themes-italic-constructs t